 - Refrain from organizing, hosting, or attending events, parties, or other social gatherings on or off campus that are likely to create an increased risk of contracting or spreading COVID-19.
 Examples of such activity include:

 - gatherings in numbers in excess of State orders or Colby policy;

-- Refrain from engaging in activities that an informed Colby College student knows or should know constitute risky, careless, or reckless conduct that exposes others in the community, including persons in the College and greater Waterville community, to health and safety risks associated with COVID-19.
-This and the previous measure also apply to students not in the College's testing regimen, including those on leave, taking a gap year/semester and those enrolled exclusively on-line and who encourage or enable students attending Colby in-person to violate these measures.
+- Refrain from engaging in activities that an informed Colby College student knows or should know constitutes risky, careless, or reckless conduct that exposes others in the community, including persons in the College and greater Waterville community, to health and safety risks associated with COVID-19.
+This and the previous measure also apply to students not in the College’s testing regimen, including those on leave, taking a gap year/semester and those enrolled exclusively on-line and who encourage or enable students attending Colby in-person to violate these measures.

 - Understand that alcohol consumption and recreational drug use will not be considered an excuse for behaviors that could increase the risk of transmission of COVID-19.